 Lisa is LAM’s associate editor and is responsible for copyediting the magazine and blog.
 Before joining ASLA in 2006, she worked on the copy desk at Legal Times and as a freelance publications consultant for labor union and nonprofit clients.

-Jennifer Reut, Writer/Editor
+Jennifer Reut, Associate Editor

 Jennifer writes and edits for the magazine and the LAM blog.
 Before joining LAM in 2013, she taught and practiced in historic preservation and architectural history for 10 years, with a particular focus on 20th-century landscape history and digital humanities.
 She worked in book publishing and interactive advertising in New York for 12 years before returning to graduate school to obtain her doctorate in architectural history from the University of Virginia in 2011.